plk/biber/README.md

 If you wish to build you own binary, see the main biber PDF documentation.
 There is a section there on how to do this.
 The PDF documentation is in the `documentation` folder for the release on Sourceforge.

+## LICENCE
+Permission is granted to copy, distribute and/or modify this software under the terms of the LaTeX Project Public License (LPPL), version 1.3c.